 - Closed head injuries: Caused by blunt force impact to the head.
 Symptoms of closed head injuries may be delayed for hours, days, or longer after the accident.

-Car accidents are one of the most common causes of head and brain injuries.
+Car accidents are one of the most common causes of head injuries in Houston.
 The Centers for Disease Control and Prevention (CDC) reports that car accidents are a leading cause of concussions.
 Head injuries commonly suffered in car accidents include:

 In a motor vehicle accident, a concussion may be caused by a direct blow to the head, by violent shaking, or by the type of head and neck movement that causes whiplash.
 Concussions are the most frequently sustained brain injury in car accidents.